shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### Personal Leadership

-Leaders with this style incubate your personal growth, watch out for your potential career-wise, guide you towards tools and techniques to improve yourself, and make sure you're performing the best you can.
-They empower you to push yourself as hard as you can go, and make you understand the worth of your work.
-They clear the blockers standing on your way, and help you see your mission more clearly.
+Leaders with this style incubate your personal growth.
+They watch out for your potential career-wise.
+They guide you towards tools and techniques to improve yourself.
+They help you perform the best you can.
+They empower you to push yourself as hard as you can go.
+They clarify the worth of your work.
+They clear the blockers standing on your way.
+They help you see your personal mission more clearly.
 They touch you at a personal level, as a mentor.

 * **Key Attributes:** Strong interpersonal skills, mentoring and coaching, encouraging individual growth, building trust and rapport.
 * **Strengths:** Creates a positive and supportive work environment, helps individuals reach their full potential, promotes teamwork and knowledge sharing.
-* **Weaknesses:** Can be overly individualistic, neglecting the collective needs of the team, potential for favoritism.
+* **Weaknesses:** Can be overly individualistic, neglecting the collective needs of the team, potential for favoritism, might lack the big-picture vision
-* **Example:** Somebody's team lead, could be a great mentor!
+* **Example:** Anil Dash, the CEO of Fog Creek software.
+Somebody's team lead, could be a great mentor!

 #### Inspirational/Celebrity Leadership

 This kind of leadership is not necessarily related to one's field, but can be.
 This sort of leader has such charm, charisma, and drive that onlookers can't but help be inspired and driven.
-These leaders are great at being celebrities too, and use their influence in all the right ways.
-They might not know you personally, but they will have changed millions of lives for the better through charisma and ability.
-While Steve Jobs is an obvious example, I want to give another example of Julia Evans [who](jvns.ca) maintains an excellent tech blog, give public presentations, and inspired me to start working on this website.
+These leaders are great at being celebrities too.
+They might not know you personally, but they will have changed millions of lives through charisma and ability.
+Steve Jobs is an obvious example.
+Another example is Julia Evans [who](jvns.ca) who maintains an excellent tech blog.
+She gives public presentations too, and inspired me to start working on this website.

-* **Key Attributes:** Charisma, public influence, motivating large audiences, building brand recognition.
+* **Key Attributes:** Charisma, public influence, motivating large audiences
 * **Strengths:** Drives external interest and investment, attracts top talent, inspires broader social impact.
 * **Weaknesses:** Can be susceptible to ego and fame, may neglect internal team needs, focus more on external perception than internal reality.
-* **Example:** Steve Jobs (inspiring a generation with inspired products and captivating presentations), Julia Evans (for me!)
+* **Example:** Steve Jobs (inspiring a generation with inspired products and captivating presentations), Julia Evans (for me!), Joel Sopolsky

-### Potential Pitfalls

-We must concede that overemphasizing any single dimension within the multidimensional framework can lead to potential pitfalls.
-That could hinder both individual and team success.
-Here's a breakdown of the possible downsides for each dimension:

-**Spiritual Leadership**

-* Overly idealistic vision
-* Neglecting pragmatic details
-* Ethical manipulation

-**Technical Leadership**

-* Technical elitism
-* Neglecting communication and team dynamics
-* Missing the bigger picture

-**Personal Leadership**

-* Overly individualistic focus
-* Favoritism and bias
-* Neglecting the collective needs

-**Inspirational/Celebrity Leadership**

-* Ego and fame
-* External perception over reality
-* Neglecting internal engagement

 ### Tips for Leaders and Followers